Green-Software-Foundation/if/src/if-run/builtins/sum/README.md

 ### Plugin config

-Two parameters are required in global config: `input-parameters` and `output-parameter`.
+Two parameters are required in config: `input-parameters` and `output-parameter`.

 `input-parameters`: an array of strings.
 Each string should match an existing key in the `inputs` array `output-parameter`: a string defining the name to use to add the result of summing the input parameters to the output array.